evanlong/vertigo/ISSUES.md

 # Features

-- zoom level y-position issue wrong bug when rotating
-    + also, why does duration version animate on rotating, that this was doesn't seem too?
-    + Seems maybe related to the _controlHostView

 - Sharing and Editing 2.0
     + UI Changes to Save Flow
         * Vertical adjustment slider for zoom editing